Death Valley (British TV series): Production

-The six-part series is written and created by Paul Doolan.
+The six-part first series was written and created by Paul Doolan.
 Timothy Spall and Gwyneth Keyworth were cast in the lead roles in May 2024.
 Also in the cast are Steffan Rhodri, Alexandria Riley and Melanie Walters.
 Guest stars include Kiell Smith-Bynoe, Sian Gibson, Patricia Hodge and Jim Howick.

 According to Doolan, detective Janie Mallowan takes her name from Agatha Christie's married name, Mallowan, and from Christie's character Jane Marple.

 Filming took place in June 2024 in Penarth, particularly Penarth Conservative Club and Penarth Pier, and in Llantwit Major in the Vale of Glamorgan, including St Illtyd's Church there.
 Filming on the second series took place in Penarth in 2025.
+Guests stars on the second series include Jane Horrocks, Mark Lewis Jones, Alexandra Roach, Hammed Animashaun, Roisin Conaty, Asim Chaudhry and Mike Bubbins.

 Broadcast

-The series was shown from 25 May 2025 on BBC One and BBC iPlayer.
+The first series premiered on 25 May 2025 on BBC One and BBC iPlayer.

+The second series premiered on 17 May 2026 on BBC One and BBC iPlayer.